( "Free us from the fury of the Northmen, Lord.")

 - American Gods (2017) which adapts Neil Gaiman's novel of the same name, begins with the prologue showing the Viking landing at Newfoundland.
 The rest of the show is unconnected to it, but the prologue is necessary because the Viking arrival at the New World is still not as widely known as say, later arrivals to the Americas.

-- The Last Kingdom, based on the above
+- The Last Kingdom, based on The Saxon Stories.

 - Norsemen is a parody, imagining historical Vikings with the outlook and disposition of modern Scandinavians.